Saksham2002/Mazer/README.md

 # Mazer

-A simple pygame based maze game filled with a lots of surprises.
-In development stage right now!
+A simple pygame based maze game which is a combination of pac-man and among us but with a twist.

-# Contributors

-@ShreyaBose
-@Altamash
-@Paritosh
-@Ayush
-@Saksham
+## In development stage right now!

+Some minor details are needed to be added to it..

 # Requirements